noValve/pycontacts/README.md

 # 👤 PyContacts
-PyContacts is a very simple and straight-forward contact directory.
+PyContacts is a very simple and straightforward contact directory.

 ## Installation
 ```bash